Email counselling (Part 4) - Misunderstandings in email counselling

-In this 4-part series of blogs on email counselling we have explored the history of email counselling (part 1) and the issues of disinhibition (part 2) and boundaries (part 3).
-To end we will look today at misunderstandings in email counselling.
+In this 4-part series of blogs on email counselling we have explored the history of email counselling (Part 1), the issues of disinhibition (Part 2) and boundaries (Part 3).
+To end, we will look today at misunderstandings in email counselling.

 A common difference between synchronous (face-to-face, video call, instant message, phone) and asynchronous counselling (email) is the potential for clients and counsellors to misunderstand each other.